Kristiania Elektriske Sporvei

-A/S Kristiania Elektriske Sporvei or KES, nicknamed the Blue Tramway (Blåtrikken), was a company which operated part of the Oslo Tramway between 1894 and 1924.
-It built a network of four lines in Western Oslo, the Briskeby Line and the Frogner Line which ran to Majorstuen, and two other consecutive lines, the Skøyen Line and the Lilleaker Line.
-These all connected to a common line through the city center which terminated at Jernbanetorget.
+Kristiania Elektriske Sporvei AS (KES), colloquially called the Blue Tramway (Blåtrikken), was a company that operated the Oslo Tramway portion of Oslo public transport between 1894 and 1924.
+It built in Western Oslo a network of four lines: the Briskeby Line (the oldest), the Frogner Line (which ran to Majorstuen), the Skøyen Line and the Lilleaker Line.
+These all joined to a common line through the city center that terminated at Jernbanetorget.

 KES was established as the second tram operator in Oslo (then known as Kristiania).
-When it commenced services it was the first electric tramway in Scandinavia.
-It originally opened the Briskeby Line and the Skøyen Line to Skillebekk using a fleet of Class A trams.
-Later the company also ordered Class U and Class SS trams, for a total 78 motor cars and 66 trailers.
+It was the first electric tramway in Scandinavia.
+The Briskeby Line and the Skøyen Line (to Skillebekk) initially used a fleet of Class A trams.
+Class U and Class SS trams would follow, for a total 78 motor cars and 66 trailers.
 Skøyen was reached in 1903.
-The first part of the Frogner Line opened in 1902, and it was completed in 1914.
-The Lilleaker Line was built to Lilleaker in 1919.
-KES and its competitor, Kristiania Sporveisselskab (KSS) were both taken over by Oslo Municipality in May 1924 and became Oslo Sporveier.
-The take-over did not include the Lilleaker Line and this part of the operation continued as Bærumsbanen.
+The first phase of the Frogner Line opened in 1902 (completed in 1914).
+The Lilleaker Line reached Lilleaker in 1919.
+KES and its competitor, Kristiania Sporveisselskab (KSS) were substantially both taken over by Oslo Municipality in May 1924 and became Oslo Sporveier; the Lilleaker Line continued operation as Bærumsbanen.

 History

 Establishment

-The Oslo Tramway was established as a horsecar network in 1875 by Kristiania Sporveisselskab.
-In 1887 it rejected a proposal for L. Samson, a real estate developer, to build a line to Majorstuen to serve his projects.
-He therefore contacted engineers H. E. Heyerdal and A. Fenger-Krog, the latter who had studied tramways abroad.
-They sent an application that year to the municipality, at a time when there were no other electric tramways in operation in Europe.
-However, the application did not explicitly state that the company would use electric traction.
+Oslo Tramway was established in 1875 as a horsecar network by Kristiania Sporveisselskab.
+In 1887 it rejected a proposal from L. Samson, a real estate developer, to build a line to his projects at Majorstuen.
+He contacted engineers H. E. Heyerdal and A. Fenger-Krog, the latter having studied tramways abroad.
+They submitted to the municipality a proposal that never expressed explicitly the form of power.
+At the time Europe had no electric tramways in operation.
 KSS retained it priority in laying new lines.